gheenc/Computational-Methods/pset1/README.md

 To fix, I coded the function so that it only return 2 decimal places [1].
 This will help the calculations stay aligned.
 I tested it with (0.1, 1), (0.1, 2), and (0.15, 3).

 #Problem 3
-algoritim 1 - data 1 is making little increments. for 100, only goes 20-50.
+a. algoritim 1 - data 1 is making little increments. for 100, only goes 20-50.
 algorithm 1-data 2 runs a list easily for 100.
 Starts at 0 goes to 99
 algorithm 1- data 3 runs a list easily for every number in 100.
 Starts at 1 ends at 100

-Algorithm 1 is running a cycling list (?).
+b.
+Algorithm 1 is running a list that cycles.
 Algorithm 2 is running a binary search tree.

 Algorithm 1 is cycling through a list that is adding one point to the last (?).
 Algorithm 2 divides the data in half then splits it among a left branch and a right branch.
 It then cycles through the branches resulting in the number (THIS NEEDS TO BE CLEANED).

 perf counter source [1]
+c.
 Data 1 tested on both algorithm:
 For 1:
 alg1 (.0001846)< alg2 (.0001995)